PingPrincess9900/Password-Analyzer-Tool/README.md

 3. **Export Report:**
    - After scanning, a CSV report is automatically generated.
    - Report includes: password, entropy, strength status, missing elements, suggested password.

   ---

+## 🪪 License

+This project is licensed under the [MIT License](LICENSE).

+You are free to use, modify, and distribute this software with proper attribution.
+See the LICENSE file for full terms.

+---